How Much Should You Pay Yourself?

 How much salary?
 How much non-salary compensation?

 One factor in determining how much salary to take could be the business’s operating structure.
-For example, it could be a partnership, limited liability corporation (LLC), C corporation or S corporation.
+For example, it could be a partnership, limited liability corporation (LLC), a C corporation, or S corporation.
 If the corporate tax rate is lower than your personal tax bracket, it might make more sense from a tax management perspective to pay yourself a lower salary.

 And because of the availability of numerous forms of alternative compensation, including deferred compensation and supplemental insurance plans, paying yourself a more modest base salary may be advantageous.
 A lower salary could mean additional deferred compensation, for instance.